sheltermanager/asm3/doc/manual/gettingstarted.rst

 .. image:: images/menu.png

 You open screens in ASM by navigating and clicking on menu items.
-There are three types of menu in the bar.

-* **Top-Level menus:** These are the words you see across the very top of the menu, such as ASM and Move.
-These menus drop down to reveal other options.
+Menu items are laid out across the top of the screen.

-* **Menu Commands:** These are the menu commands that actually do something.
-  Eg: Find Animal is a menu command - it calls up the Find Animal screen.

 Shortcut Keys
 -------------